Waffles Sticking To Your Waffle Iron – Here’s The Fix

 This article is dedicated to saving your waffles.
 We’ll explain exactly why waffles stick to the waffle maker and how to prevent it, addressing the problem from multiple angles to ensure your future waffle-making success.

-How to Make Perfect Waffles
+How to Make Waffles That Won’t Stick

 Whenever you think about food sticking to a cooking utensil, your first instinct is likely to blame the utensil and reach for the oil.
 When it comes to waffles, the first thing you should be concerned with is your batter.